 At our Motley Fool Hidden Gems small-cap investing service, we believe that the leadership effect is even more amplified when it comes to small companies.
 And when you combine great leadership with a wide market opportunity, you have the opportunity for huge returns.

-These are precisely the situations we seek out at Hidden Gems, and the strategy has helped us beat the market by 29 percentage points since 2003.
+These are precisely the situations we seek out at Hidden Gems, and the strategy has helped us beat the market since 2003.
 If you'd like to see the stocks we're recommending today, click here to join Hidden Gems free for 30 days.
 There is no obligation to subscribe.

-This article was first published on April 17, 2007.
+This article was first published April 17, 2007.
 It has been updated.

-Tim Hanson owns shares of Wynn Resorts and Berkshire Hathaway.
+Tim Hanson owns shares of AOB and Berkshire Hathaway.
+AOB is a Motley Fool Hidden Gems recommendation.
 Dell, Microsoft, and Berkshire Hathaway are Motley Fool Inside Value recommendations.
-Dell and Berkshire Hathaway are also Stock Advisor picks.
-The Motley Fool holds stock in Berkshire Hathaway.
+Berkshire Hathaway is also a Stock Advisor pick, as is VASCO Data Security.
+The Motley Fool owns shares of Berkshire Hathaway and AOB.
 The Fool's disclosure policy is the one who wants to be with you.
 Deep inside, it hopes you feel it, too.